firefalcom/haxe-ventus/README.md

 The externs are created by hand.

-The libraries are bundled in dist directory
+The libraries are bundled in lib directory